 2:15 PM - 3:00 PM

-Speaker(s): Susan Wylie, Director Supply Chain, Hydro One Inc., Brandon Carlson, Director, Product Marketing, Itron, Inc., Hema Sundaram, Director, Data Strategy & Management, Portland General Electric, Avideh Razavi, Underground Storage Data Manager, Southern California Gas Company, Sheryl Brown, Training & Apprenticeship Manager, Tacoma Power
+Speaker(s): Susan Wylie, Director, Large Customers and Key Accounts, Hydro One Inc., Brandon Carlson, Director, Product Marketing, Itron, Inc., Hema Sundaram, Director, Data Strategy & Management, Portland General Electric, Avideh Razavi, Facilities and Balancing Account Oversight Manager, Southern California Gas Company, Sheryl Brown, Training & Apprenticeship Manager, Tacoma Power

 3:00 PM - 3:15 PM

 3:15 PM - 4:00 PM

 Design Thinking and the Potential for Innovation in the Utility Industry

 Speaker(s): Christina Veltkamp, Manager, Customer Service and Collections, ENSTAR Natural Gas Company, Peter Faltaous, Director, Distribution Asset Management, Hydro One Inc., Sarah Bond, Budget and Financial Planning Manager, Snohomish County PUD, John Kundly, Gas Construction Portfolio Manager, Southern California Gas Company, Walter R Yosin III, Environmental Superintendent, Tucson Electric Power

 Design Thinking is a dynamic framework conceived to inspire innovation and creative problem solving in organizations.
 This project will explore the amazing potential of this approach against the backdrop of the historically cautious utility industry and help the audience learn how they can facilitate a culture which empowers employees to think differently about some of the real challenges facing their utilities such as increasing customer demands and employee engagement & retention.
 Discussion will include the application of the framework to a real-life utility problem, as well as case studies and success stories.

 3:15 PM - 4:00 PM

-Speaker(s): Sachie Morii, Manager, Transmission Load Interconnections, BC Hydro, Tyler Nice, Systems Engineering Supervisor, Eugene Water & Electric Board, Brian Fettig, Engineering Services Supervisor, Montana-Dakota Utilities, Stephanie Winn, Manager, Talent Acquisition, Human Resources, Salt River Project, Maryanne M McMillan, Principal Manager, Generation Major Projects & Engineering, Southern California Edison
+Speaker(s): Sachie Morii, Manager, Customer Interconnections, BC Hydro, Tyler Nice, Systems Engineering Supervisor, Eugene Water & Electric Board, Brian Fettig, Engineering Services Supervisor, Montana-Dakota Utilities, Stephanie Winn, Manager, Talent Acquisition, Human Resources, Salt River Project, Maryanne M McMillan, Principal Manager, Major Projects & Engineering, Southern California Edison